idanmoradarthas/DataScienceUtils/README.md

 ![Build Status](https://github.com/idanmoradarthas/DataScienceUtils/actions/workflows/test.yml/badge.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/idanmoradarthas/DataScienceUtils/badge.svg?branch=master)](https://coveralls.io/github/idanmoradarthas/DataScienceUtils?branch=master)

-Data Science Utils extends the Scikit-Learn API and Matplotlib API to provide simple methods that simplify task and visualization over data.
+Data Science Utils extends the Scikit-Learn API and Matplotlib API to provide simple methods that simplify tasks and visualizations for data science projects.

 # Code Examples and Documentation

-**Let's see some code examples and outputs.**
+**Let's explore some code examples and outputs.**

-**You can read the full documentation with all the code examples from:
+**You can find the full documentation with all the code examples at:
 [https://datascienceutils.readthedocs.io/en/latest/](https://datascienceutils.readthedocs.io/en/latest/)**

-In the documentation you can find more methods and more examples.
+In the documentation, you can find more methods and additional examples.

-The API of the package is build to work with Scikit-Learn API and Matplotlib API.
-Here are some of capabilities of this
+The API of the package is built to work with the Scikit-Learn API and Matplotlib API.
+Here are some of the capabilities of this
 package:

 ## Metrics

 ### Plot Confusion Matrix

-Computes and plot confusion matrix, False Positive Rate, False Negative Rate, Accuracy and F1 score of a classification.
+Computes and plots a confusion matrix, False Positive Rate, False Negative Rate, Accuracy, and F1 score of a classification.

 ```python
 from ds_utils.metrics import plot_confusion_matrix

 plot_confusion_matrix(y_test, y_pred, [0, 1, 2])
 ```